-According to the nonprofit National Fire Protection Association (NFPA), there were 363,000 home structure fires around the nation in 2018.
+According to the nonprofit National Fire Protection Association (NFPA), there are 346,800 home structure fires per year.
 That damage caused $8 billion in property damage.
 And those numbers have been rising over the course of recent years.
 So it is reasonable to wonder what you’ll do if your house is damaged by a fire.

 The good news is that you have some options when you are selling a fire-damaged house in Vermont.
 You can attempt to fix it up and then sell it on the housing market.
 You can also sell your fire-damaged house to an investor.
 And you can also sell your fire-damaged house as-is for cash to a cash buyer or companies that buy houses in Burlington.
 But let’s take a closer look at what you need to do when selling a fire-damaged house so you can make the best decision for yourself and your family.